palaceparis/DSTGCRNrepo/README.md

 # Dynamic Spatial-Temporal Model for Carbon Emission Forecasting

-This repository contains the implementation of the model Dynamic Spatial-Temporal Graph Convolutional Recurrent Network (DSTGCRN) presented in the paper "Dynamic Spatial-Temporal Model for Carbon Emission Forecasting".
+This repository contains the implementation of the model Dynamic Spatial-Temporal Graph Convolutional Recurrent Network (DSTGCRN) presented in the manuscript "Dynamic Spatial-Temporal Model for Carbon Emission Forecasting".

 ## Table of Contents